-Appendix A contains the Working Mark Sheet for the Speaking Test.
+Appendix A contains the Working Mark Sheet for the Speaking Test in Advanced and Advanced Subsidiary Level Languages (other than English).
 Teachers/Examiners should copy this for use in the examination, as required.
 The form should be completed in ink.
-The following instructions should be read in conjunction with the Marking Scheme for Component 1 and the Administrative Guidance on the Speaking Test also contained in this syllabus.
+The following instructions should be read in conjunction with the Mark Scheme for Component 1 and the Administrative Guidance on the Speaking Test also contained in this syllabus.

-- 1 Complete the information at the head of the form. - List the candidates in an order which will allow ease of transfer of information to a computerprinted mark sheet (MS1) at a later stage (i.e. in candidate index number order, where this is known). - 3 Enter the marks for the Presentation, Topic Conversation and General Conversation in the appropriate columns. - 4 Add the marks to give a total out of 100.
+- 1 Complete the information at the head of the form. - 2 List the candidates in an order which will allow ease of transfer of information to a computerprinted mark sheet (MS1) at a later stage (i.e. in candidate index number order, where this is known). - 3 Enter the marks for the Presentation, Topic Conversation and General Conversation in the appropriate columns. - 4 Add the marks to give a total out of 100.
 Enter this figure in the 'Total' column. - 5 Check all additions.